vrthra/chaos-replication/README.md

 ## Plots and Scripts to Generate them
 The plots are stored in the `plots` folder.
 To regenerate them use
-`python scripts/postprocessing.py plot -c estimators -s ./data/summary.csv -o ./plots/estimators` and
+`python scripts/postprocessing.py plot -c estimators -s ./data/summary.csv -o ./plots/estimators`,
+original is red, evosuite random is blue, evosuite dynamosa is green, and violet is manual classification;
-`python scripts/postprocessing.py plot -c subjects -s ./data/summary.csv -o ./plots/subjects`
+and `python scripts/postprocessing.py plot -c subjects -s ./data/summary.csv -o ./plots/subjects`, the blue color corresponds to class test set data, and red - method test set data.